enterpriseDomain/ClassMaker/README.md

 Class-Manufacturer
 ============

-This library is for creating the classes at runtime.
+This library is for creating a classes at runtime.
-It produces the generated Java classes based on metamodel (defined in Ecore).
-Methods of classes are invocable through Java reflection.
+It produces generated Java classes based on metamodel defined in Ecore.
+The methods of these classes can be invoked through Java reflection.

 Usage:

-    // Build the source dynamic EPackage (or acquire an existing one anyhow) EcoreFactory ecoreFactory = EcoreFactory.eINSTANCE;
+    // Build source dynamic EPackage (or acquire the existing one) EcoreFactory ecoreFactory = EcoreFactory.eINSTANCE;
     EPackage sourceEPackage = ecoreFactory.createEPackage();
     // ...